dafik/HA-Raspberry-pi-GPIO-PWM/README.md

-# Home Assistant Raspberry Pi GPIO PWM custom integration
+# Home Assistant Raspberry Pi GPIO PWM dfi custom integration

 **This is a spin-off from the original Home Assistant integration which was marked as deprecated and will be removed in Home Assistant Core 2022.4.**